priyankdesai9896/AI-Hotel-Search/README.md

-# Semantic Search with Couchbase and LangChain
+# Semantic Search

 This project provides a framework to embed and store text documents (e.g., hotel data) into Couchbase using `LangChain`, `sentence-transformers`, and `Torch` for semantic search.

 It includes utilities to:
 - Generate or load embeddings
 - Store them in a Couchbase database
-- Query them using LangChain's vector store abstractions
+- Query them using vector store abstractions
 - Interface with the system using Streamlit

 ---